ajdavis/motor-blog/README.md

 In the "General" tab of your blog's settings, I suggest setting "Download the 1000 most recent posts on refresh," since Motor-Blog can handle it.
 Under "Editing," set Preview Text Filter to "Markdown."
+When you're editing a post, do "View -> Slug Field" to set a custom slug as the final part of the post's URL.
+If you leave the slug empty, Motor-Blog slugifies the title.

 # Blogging